soham-samanta/DSA_LAB-KiiT_3rdSEM/README.md

 # DISCLAIMER: These Solutions are only for educational purpose.
 Please don't missuse.
 # NOTE: Always try to code yourself.
 Solutions(Editorials) are just for help/hint.
 NEVER BLINDLY COPY!

-This Repository Contains all the solutions for the DSA Lab assignments of 3rd semester , KiiT University
+This Repository Contains all the solutions for the DSA Lab assignments of 3rd semester, KiiT University.

 LA = Lab Assignments
 HA = Home Assingment